Great Books About Book Clubs

 When Annie’s 20+ year marriage ends suddenly, leaving her single for the first time in her adult life at age 44, she’s not sure how to start over.
 Her kids are grown, and there’s nothing keeping her in the city where she and her ex-husband were successful restaurateurs.
 So, she answers an ad for a temporary position as a winter caretaker of a historic home in the small English seaside community of Willow Bay.
 This decision turns out to be even more impactful than she expected.

-Annie is immediately charmed by the house, and the quirky but friendly villagers welcome her with open arms.
-All except the grumpy nephew of the home’s owner, who sees her as a roadblock to his plans.
+Annie is immediately charmed by the house, and the quirky but friendly villagers welcome her with open arms, with the exception of the grumpy nephew of the home’s owner, who sees her as a roadblock to his plans.
 But as fall turns to winter, Annie begins to formulate her own plan for the next season of her life.

 While this is largely a book about finding herself, it only happens through her relationships with her new friends in town.
 There is a romance thread later in the book, but there’s a more significant focus on female friendships.